-The Meriden Warming Center from Coalition on Housing & Homelessness provides outreach and warming shelters during extreme weather periods.
+The City also awarded funds to the Meriden Warming Center from Coalition on Housing & Homelessness, which provides outreach and warming shelters during extreme weather periods.

-Shelter Now, operated by New Opportunities, Inc., provides shelter to homeless persons while also supporting a portion of the full-time case management position.
+Shelter Now, operated by New Opportunities, Inc., is also a long-time partner of the City.
+Shelter Now provides shelter to homeless persons while also supporting a portion of the full-time case management position.
 This position provides support and coordinates service assistance for Shelter residents.
 Services including implementing individual evaluations, working with participants to develop activities to reach their goals, providing necessary intervention and cultivating and maintaining program links with area social service agencies, medical providers and appropriate support programs, helping to get residents into treatment, securing a job and enrolling in school.

 The Meriden-Wallingford Chrysalis DV Self-Sufficiency Program provides outreach and support to women and children at risk of homelessness due to domestic violence.
+The City supported the organization's transitional housing services.

-Additional outreach and support is offered through the Meriden Soup Kitchen.
+Additional outreach and support is offered through the Meriden Soup Kitchen to residents facing food insecurity.
 In addition to providing hot food at no cost, the Meriden Soup Kitchen offers regular blood pressure and wellness checks; direct access to SNAP and CT HUSKY enrollment; winter clothing; books; and direction to City services five days per week.
+The program is also offering take-out capacity due to the current pandemic situation.